saebyeokchu/python-ai-messiy/README.md

 # ⚡ Messiy

-**Messiy** is a lightweight, extensible platform for building real-time messaging and interaction features.
+**Messiy** is a lightweight, extensible library for building real-time messaging and interaction features.
 Built with scalability and developer experience in mind, it can serve as a foundation for chat apps, comment systems, or collaborative tools.

-This code builds a hybrid NER system for Korean text that:

-Uses rules and dictionaries for high-precision extraction of common patterns

-Falls back to a trained deep learning model for general entity recognition

-Useful in chatbots, document tagging, information extraction, and more

 > 🛠️ Built by [@saebyeokchu](https://github.com/saebyeokchu)